-There are a couple of browser extensions which display EXIF data
+There are a couple of browser extensions that display EXIF data

 - Exifr (Github)

-EXIF data can be helpful for budding photographers like myself.
+EXIF data can be helpful for budding photographers like me.
 It’s interesting to see what type of gear photographers use, and how they composed their photos using the exposure triangle.

 I hope you find the shortcode helpful!